lpatmo/codebuddies-hangouts/README.md

 $ sudo easy_install virtualenv
 ```

-####This step creates a new python virtual environment called "codebuddies-flask."
+####This next step creates a new python virtual environment called "codebuddies-flask."
 ```
-virtualenv —-no-site-packages codebuddies-flask
+$ virtualenv —-no-site-packages codebuddies-flask
 ```

 ####Move into the codeboddies-flask folder you just created.